txje/Unicycler/README.md

 ```
 poretools fastq --type best --min-length 1000 path/to/fast5/dir/ > nanopore_reads.fastq
 ```
 If you have 2D reads, the `--type best` option makes Poretools give only one FASTQ read per FAST5 file (if you have 1D reads, you can exclude that option).
-Adjust the `--min-length 1000` parameter to suit your dataset - a larger value would be appropriate if you have a large number of reads.
+Adjust the `--min-length 1000` parameter to suit your dataset - a larger value would be appropriate if you have lots of long reads.

-### Oxford Nanopore MinION: 1D vs 2D
+### Oxford Nanopore: 1D vs 2D

-Since Unicycler can tolerate low accuracy reads, 1D sequencing is probably preferable to 2D, as it will provide greater depth.
-However, at the time of writing, Oxford Nanopore only supports barcoding with their 2D library prep.
-So if you want to sequence multiple samples on a single flowcell, 2D may be the only option.
+Since Unicycler can tolerate low accuracy reads, [Oxford Nanopore 1D sequencing](https://nanoporetech.com/applications/dna-nanopore-sequencing) is probably preferable to 2D, as it can provide twice as many reads.
+However, at the time of writing, the 2D library prep supports barcoding.
+So if you want to sequence multiple samples on a single flowcell, 2D is currently the only option.

 ### Bad Illumina reads

-Unicycler needs decent Illumina reads as input.
-If your Unicycler assembly looks bad, take a look at the `unbridged_graph.gfa` file in Bandage.
-If its in many pieces and full of dead ends, then your Illumina reads may be too poor for Unicycler to use.
+Unicycler needs decent Illumina reads as input - ideally with uniform read depth and no unsequenced parts.

+You can look at the `unbridged_graph.gfa` file (the first graph Unicycler saves to file) in Bandage to get a quick impression of the Illumina read quality:

+(IMAGE OF THREE CONTRASTING GRAPHS)

+__A__ is a very good graph - the contigs are long and there are no dead ends.  __B__ is also a good graph - the genome is more complex, resulting in a more tangled structure, but there are still no dead ends.
+These two sets of Illumina reads are ideally suited for use in Unicycler.  __C__ is a very poor graph - many parts have no read depth, breaking the graph into many pieces.
+This read set is not well suited to Unicycler.

 ### Very short contigs

-Confused by very small (e.g. 1 bp) contigs?
-Unlike a SPAdes assembly graph where neighbouring sequences overlap by their k-mer size, a Unicycler graph has no overlaps and the sequences adjoin directly.
+Are you confused by very small (e.g. 1 bp) contigs in Unicycler assemblies?
+Unlike a SPAdes graph where neighbouring sequences overlap by their k-mer size, a Unicycler graph has no overlaps and the sequences adjoin directly.
 This means that contigs in very complex parts of the graph can be quite short.
-They may be useless as stand-alone contigs, but they are important in the graph structure.
+They may be useless as stand-alone contigs but are important in the graph structure.

+(IMAGE OF SHORT CONTIGS IN GRAPH)

 ### Depth: chromosomes and plasmids

 Unicycler normalises the depth of contigs in the graph to the median value.
 For a bacterial isolate, this typically means that the chromosome has a depth of around 1x and plasmids may have different (typically higher) depths.

-If you see a plasmid in the assembly with a depth of 14.5x, interpret that as approximately 14 or 15 copies per cell.
-A plasmid with 1.3x depth means that perhaps most cells have one copy but some have more.
-And a plasmid with 0.7x depth might mean that it was absent from some cells in the sample.
+(IMAGE OF VARIOUS PLASMID DEPTHS)

+In this example, plasmid __A__ occurs in approximately 14 or 15 copies per cell in the sample.
+Most cells probably had one copy of plasmid __B__ but some had more.
+Since sequencing biases (such as GC bias) can affect read depth, these relative depths should be interpreted loosely.